-Based on a threat assessment, India has a number of identified major sources for TF comprising funds and resources from organisations outside India, including foreign non-profit organisations (NPOs) counterfeiting of currency; and criminal activities including drug trafficking and extortion.
+Based on a threat assessment, India has a number of identified major sources for TF comprising funds and resources from organisations outside India, including foreign non-profit organisations (NPOs) counterfeiting of currency; and criminal activities, including drug-trafficking and extortion.

-Table: 3 Corruption: A Major Source of Illegal Earnings With Asia's highest bribery rate at 39%, corruption emerges as a major source of illegal proceeds in India.
-Substantial Increase in Gold Smuggling On average 25% of the global gold supply is consumed in India India is susceptible to unofficial gold imports into the country.
+Table: 3 Corruption: A Major Source of Illegal Earnings With Asia's highest bribery rate at 39 percent, corruption emerges as a major source of illegal proceeds in India.
+Substantial Increase in Gold Smuggling On average, 25 percent of the global gold supply is consumed in India.
+India is susceptible to unofficial gold imports into the country.
 Gold imports and trade are also associated with tax evasion (Customs, Sales Tax, Central Sales Tax, Wealth tax, etc.).
-Gold is associated with money laundering Special Economic Zones Prone to ML and Tax Evasion Special Economic Zones (SEZs) are vulnerable to ML and tax evasion India's Private Sector Lack Awareness of its Risks India lacks a unified database for Non- ProfitOrganisations(NPOs),highlighting a gap in sector awareness.Thse government estimates there are approximately two million foreign and domestic NPOs operating in India The Banking Sector Lacks ML and TF Risk Understanding Indian banks have an inadequate Risk- based Assessment (RBA) approach implementation DNFBPs Sector Lacks and TF Risk AML and CFT preventive measures were

-Understanding only recently extended to casinos, which

-raises concerns regarding the

-implementation of the preventive

-measures and functioning of both

-regulatory and supervisory regime
+Gold is associated with money-laundering.
+Special Economic Zones (SEZs) are vulnerable to ML and tax evasion.
+India's Private India lacks a unified database for Non-Profit Organisations Sector Lacks (NPOs), highlighting a gap in sector awareness.
+Awareness of its These government estimates are approximately two Risks million foreign and domestic NPOs operating in India.
+Indian banks have an inadequate Risk-based Assessment (RBA) approach implementation.
+DNFBPs Sector AML and CFT preventive measures were only recently Lacks and TF Risk extended to casinos, which raises concerns regarding the Understanding implementation of the preventive measures and functioning of both regulatory and supervisory regime.

-India's Related Revelations in Financial Crimes Enforcement Network (FinCEN)
+India Related Revelations in Financial Crimes Enforcement Network (FinCEN)

-FinCEN is a Financial Crimes Enforcement Network at the US Treasury that combats financial crime.
-They look into grievances and concerns about transactions made in US dollars that need to be sent to FinCEN, even if they took place outside the US.
+Financial Crimes Enforcement Network (FinCEN) is a Financial Crimes Enforcement Network at the US Treasury that combats financial crime.
+They look into grievances and concerns about transactions made in the US dollars that need to be sent to FinCEN, even if they took place outside the US.
 FinCEN papers are different because they are not just documents from one or two companies, but they come from a number of banks.
-They highlight a range of potentially suspicious activity involving companies and individuals and also raise questions about why banks that had noticed this activity did not always act on their concerns.
-Financial Crimes Enforcement Network said the FinCEN leaks could impact US national security, compromise investigations, and threaten the safety of institutions and individuals who file the reports.
+They highlight a range of potentially suspicious activities involving companies and individuals and also raise questions about why banks that had noticed this activity did not always act on their concerns.
+Financial Crimes Enforcement Network said the FinCEN leaks could impact the US national security, compromise investigations, and threaten the safety of institutions and individuals who file the reports.
 Out of a total of 2,657 files, 2,121 are Suspicious Activity Reports covering the years 2000 to 2017.

 They raise concerns about what their clients might be doing.
 These documents, known as SARs, are some of the international banking systems' most closely guarded secrets.
-Fergus Shiel from the International Consortium of Investigative Journalists (ICIJ) said the leaked files were an insight into what banks know about the vast flows of dirty money across the globe.
-According to reports that appeared in The Indian Express, which is part of ICIJ and has accessed the leaked FinCEN files, Indian entities (names not disclosed) figuring in these documents include the following: -
+Fergus Shiel from the International Consortium of Investigative Journalists (ICIJ) said that the leaked files were an insight into what banks know about the vast flows of dirty money across the globe.4 According to reports that appeared in The Indian Express, which is a part of ICIJ and has accessed the leaked FinCEN files, Indian entities (names not disclosed) figuring in these documents include the following: -